razeenwasif/Machine_Learning/Prism/README.md

 - Add extra host directories (datasets, artifacts) by appending more `volumes` entries in `docker-compose.streamlit.yml`.
 - To update Python dependencies, edit `docker/requirements.streamlit.txt` and rerun `docker compose … up --build`.
 - Use a different port by changing `STREAMLIT_SERVER_PORT` and the published port in the compose file.
-- Docker Compose v2.3+ is required for GPU device reservations.
-If you're on an older release, fall back to `docker run --rm -it --gpus all …` with the same image/command.
+- If your Docker Compose release predates GPU reservations, set `runtime: nvidia` (already configured in the compose file).
+If Compose still refuses to start, fall back to `docker run --rm -it --gpus all …` with the same image/command.

 ## Record Linkage Container
 When you want to run the GPU record-linkage pipeline without activating the conda environment locally, use the dedicated container workflow.